ziord/rekia-pascaline/README.md

 ## Installation

-simply clone or download the repo
+simply clone or download this repo

 ## Dependencies